Independent resource. Not insurance advice. Consult a licensed broker for your situation. Affiliate links disclosed in footer.

 The 2026 Rate Environment: Where Premiums Are Going

-Umbrella / excess casualty+15 to +30%Layered exposure to large verdicts
+Umbrella / excess casualty+4.8%Layered exposure to nuclear verdicts keeps this line firm

 Methodology and Sources